A Travel Price Comparison for Families, Couples, and Backpackers Corfu vs. San Remo for Food, Beaches, Families, and Couples

 Both San Remo and Corfu are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Corfu because of the shopping scene and the cuisine.
 Also, the shopping scene and the cuisine are the main draw to San Remo this time of year.

 Corfu is around the same temperature as San Remo in the winter.
-The temperature in Corfu is usually 10°C (49°F) in January, and San Remo stays around 9°C (48°F).
+The daily temperature in Corfu averages around 10°C (49°F) in January, and San Remo fluctuates around 9°C (48°F).

 Corfu usually receives less sunshine than San Remo during winter.
 Corfu gets 112 hours of sunny skies, while San Remo receives 127 hours of full sun in the winter.